 In This Article

-- About North Carolina’s Workers’ Compensation Act
+- About the North Carolina Workers’ Compensation Act

-Understanding North Carolina Workers’ Compensation Benefits
+About the North Carolina Workers’ Compensation Act

 For a free legal consultation with a workers' compensation lawyer serving Forest City, call 828.286.3866

 Let Our Workers’ Compensation Attorneys in Forest City Help with Your Claim

 If you run into problems filing your workers’ compensation claim and getting benefits in Rutherford County, NC, you can call us.
 Our team is available to help immediately.
 Our goal is to alleviate your worries by taking every concern to heart and addressing every issue that comes along regarding your claim, culminating in securing benefits for you.

 The Farmer & Morris Law, PLLC, team will work diligently to assist with your claim.
 Your attorney will understand the difficulties and challenges claimants experience when dealing with a workplace injury, including the strain individuals face when attempting to recover physically, emotionally, and financially.

 You can expect our team to assist you by: